Kazimiera Iłłakowiczówna: Life and work

-She was born on 6 August 1892, in Vilnius (now in Lithuania, but then part of the Russian Empire).
-Her mother was Barbara Iłłakowiczówna and her father was Klemens Zan (son of Tomasz Zan - a close friend of Adam Mickiewicz).
+She was born on 6 August 1892, in Vilnius (now Lithuania, but then part of the Russian Empire).
+Her mother was Barbara Iłłakowiczówna, and her father was Klemens Zan (son of Tomasz Zan - a close friend of Adam Mickiewicz).
 She was orphaned at an early age and was brought up in a family of her relatives.
 Zofia Buyno (née Zyberk-Plater) became her foster mother.
-Between 1908-1909 she studied at University of Oxford.
+Between 1908-1909, she studied at University of Oxford.
 She co-founded and then was (with eg. Cezaria Jędrzejewiczowa and Zofia Sadowska) a member of the Association of Polish Women Students - Spójnia in Saint Petersburg, within which she led the literary and discussion clubs, based on the ones she witnessed at Oxford.
 In the years 1910-1914 she studied at the Jagiellonian University in Kraków.
 In 1915-1917, she worked as a nurse assistant in the Imperial Russian Army.
 Beginning in 1918, she worked for the Ministry of Foreign Affairs of the Second Polish Republic.
 In 1924, Iłłakowiczówna published an anthology of poems in honor of Monsignor Konstanty Budkiewicz's life and martyrdom by the Soviet secret police inside Moscow's Lubyanka Prison upon Easter Sunday, 1923.
 Modeled after the traditional oral poetry of the Polish peasantry, the collection was titled Opowieść o moskiewskim męczeństwie ("The Story of the Moscow Martyr").

 Between 1926-1935, Iłłakowiczówna served as Marshal Józef Piłsudski's secretary.
 In the interwar period, her works were published in literary press, most notably in the literary magazine Tęcza ("Rainbow") in Poznań.
 In 1939, when the World War II broke out, she was evacuated to Romania.
 She returned to Poland in 1947 and settled in Poznań.

 She was widely regarded as one of the most important literary figures of the interwar period in Warsaw.
 She became fascinated with the feminist movement and during her stay in London she familiarized herself with the works of Emmeline Pankhurst, which encouraged her to take active part in the distribution of suffragette brochures.
 Nonetheless, she remained a deeply religious person throughout her life, strongly adhering to the Christian values and spirituality.
 Iłłakowiczówna had a wide circle of friends, many of which were well-known intellectuals, prominent poets and artists including Stanisław Ignacy Witkiewicz, Julian Tuwim and Maria Dąbrowska.
 She also translated works of European literature by such writers as Johann Wolfgang von Goethe, Friedrich Schiller, Heinrich Böll and Leo Tolstoy as well as the American poet Emily Dickinson, she also worked as a teacher of English.
 In the last years of her life, she became blind as a result of unsuccessful glaucoma surgery.
 She died on 16 February 1983 and was buried at the Powązki Cemetery in Warsaw.